-For many host families, the idea of re-matching with a new au pair—or going through a difficult transition—can be a stressful thought.
-Which is understandable, of course—when you sign on to host an au pair, you’re hoping for a happy and successful year together.
+For many host families, the idea of re-matching with an au pair or going through a difficult transition can be a stressful thought.
+Which is understandable, of course—when you join the program to host an au pair, you’re hoping for a happy and successful year together.

 When it’s not working out

-First and foremost, Cultural Care Au Pair recommends trying to calmly and clearly communicate your feelings and expectations with your au pair.
-However, if you’ve tried that and it’s still not working, we have a set of guidelines in place to help you through the next steps.
+If things with your au pair are not going well, it’s important to address issues right away.
+Find a time to calmly and clearly communicate your feelings and allow your au pair to speak honestly as well.
+If you’ve tried on your own to resolve the situation and it’s still not working, we have a set of guidelines in place to help you through the next steps.

-If, despite your best efforts, it is not going to work out with your au pair in the long term, then your LCC will conduct an exit interview.
+If, however, the problems with your au pair continue despite your best efforts, then your LCC will conduct an exit interview.